tableau/server-client-python/docs/docs/api-ref.md

 ## Views

 Using the TSC library, you can get all the views on a site, or get the views for a workbook, or populate a view with preview images.
 The view resources for Tableau Server are defined in the ViewItem class.
-The class corresponds to the view resources you can access using the Tableau Server REST API, for example, information about the name of the view, its id, and the id of the workbook it is associated with.
+The class corresponds to the view resources you can access using the Tableau Server REST API, for example, you can find the name of the view, its id, and the id of the workbook it is associated with.
 The view methods are based upon the endpoints for views in the REST API and operate on the `ViewItem` class.

 <br>